AnthonyKendall/Proxmox/README.md

 From here, you will be advised that this Proxmox does not have a valid license.
 I went ahead and purchased one because I want security and patches applied to my server from Proxmox.
 Well worth it.
 Here is the Proxmox store to buy a license <https://shop.proxmox.com/index.php?rp=/store/proxmox-ve-community> & here is the link on how to apply the license to your Proxmox server <https://shop.proxmox.com/index.php?rp=/knowledgebase/4/How-do-I-upload-my-Proxmox-VE-subscription-key-to-my-Proxmox-VE-host.html>

 Once I purchased a valid license from Proxmox, its time to setup some VM's.
 In this case, I want to setup a Windows server 2022, but first, we need to set some actions up.
+Before I go on, just wanted to give credit to this channel as this helped me set everything up < https://www.youtube.com/watch?v=JrIDEH9jsPg&t=426s >

-First,
+Okay so first, I had to...